09 Aug The Secrets to Intra-Africa Trade Actually Working

 2. Learn from multinationals who successfully contribute to intra-regional trade

 That was just one product.
-That product is made in two countries using mainly locally sourced raw materials, and mainly local labor from the respective countries.
+That product is made in two countries using mainly locally sourced raw materials, and primarily local labor from the respective countries.
 That product is then sent across the ECOWAS region so that consumers in other countries can enjoy it too.
-They have found an audience in multiple countries, they understand the customs, taxes and other legal frameworks of the countries they do business in.
+They have found an audience in multiple countries; they understand the customs, taxes, and other legal frameworks of the countries they do business in.
 African companies can learn a lot from multinationals like Nestlé.
-They play a positive and beneficial role in Intra-African trade!
+They play a positive and beneficial role in the Intra-African trade!

 So diasporans and multinationals help by:

 - Contributing to increasing exports – large volumes of goods are exported, and responsible multinationals pay large sums in taxes.